ibm-cloud-docs/natural-language-understanding/analyzing-webpages.md

 {: #analyzing-webpages}

 {{site.data.keyword.nlushort}} enables you to analyze text from webpages programmatically.
 When you provide raw HTML or a publicly accessible URL in your API request, the service attempts to focus the analysis on the main content of the page, such as the text from a news article or blog post.
+The website that you want to fetch might block requests from all but a specific set of named entities.
+If possible, add the fetcher to the allowlist for the site.
+The identifying header for the fetcher is `User-Agent: IBM-Watson-NLU/V1`.

 **How it works:**